 Favret, Mary.
 War at a Distance: Romanticism and the Making of Modern Wartime.
 Princeton UP, 2009.

+Francois, Anne-Lise.
+“Fire, Water, Moon: Supplemental Seasons in a Time without Season.”
+Lecture at Columbia University, Sept.
+26, 2017.

+———. “‘In the cowslips peeps I lye’: Rousseau, Clare, Climate Change and Telling the Time of Day.”
+Lecture at Brown University, Mar.
+21, 2016.

 Godwin, William.
-Memoirs of the Author of A Vindication of the Rights of Woman, edited by Pamela Clemit and Gina Luria Walker.
-Broadview, 2001.
+Memoirs of the Author of A Vindication of the Rights of Woman.
+Edited by Pamela Clemit and Gina Luria Walker, Broadview, 2001.

-Goldsmith, Steven.
-“Of Gender, Plague, and Apocalypse: Mary Shelley’s Last Man.”
-The Yale Journal of Criticism, vol. 4, no. 1, 1990, pp. 129-73.

-Gottlieb, Evan.
-“Jouissance, Obscene Undersides, and Utopian/Dystopian Formations in Sarah Scott’s Millenium Hall and Mary Shelley’s The Last Man.”
-In Lacan and Romanticism, edited by Daniela Garofalo and David Sigler.
-SUNY Press, 2019, pp. 157-76.

 Irigaray, Luce.
 Speculum of the Other Woman.
 Translated by Gillian C. Gill.
 Cornell UP, 1985.

-Irigaray, Luce and Michael Marder.
+Irigaray, Luce, and Michael Marder.
 Through Vegetal Being: Through Two Philosophical Perspectives.
 Columbia UP, 2016.

 Kaplan, Cora.
 “Wild Nights: Pleasure/Sexuality/Feminism.”
-In Sea Changes: Essays on Culture and Feminism.
-Verso, 1986, pp. 34-50.
+Sea Changes: Essays on Culture and Feminism, Verso, 1986, pp. 34–50.

 Kristeva, Julia.
 Powers of Horror: An Essay on Abjection.
-Translated by Leon S Roudiez.
-Columbia UP, 1982.
+Translated by Leon S Roudiez, Columbia UP, 1982.

 Lacan, Jacques.
-The Seminar of Jacques Lacan, Book III: The Psychoses, edited by Jacques-Alain Miller.
-Translated by Russell Grigg.
+The Seminar of Jacques Lacan, Book III: The Psychoses.
+Edited by Jacques-Alain Miller, translated by Russell Grigg.
 Norton, 1997.

------.
+———.
+The Seminar of Jacques Lacan, Book VII:

+———.
 The Seminar of Jacques Lacan, Book XX: On Feminine Sexuality, The Limits of Love and Knowledge.
-Encore Psychoses, edited by Jacques-Alain Miller.
-Translated by Bruce Fink.
-Norton, 1998.
+Encore Psychoses.
+Edited by Jacques-Alain Miller, translated by Bruce Fink, Norton, 1998.

------.
-The Seminar of Jacques Lacan, Book XXIII: The Sinthome, edited by Jacques-Alain Miller.
-Translated by A. R. Price.
-Polity Press, 2016.
+———.
+The Seminar of Jacques Lacan, Book XXIII: The Sinthome.
+Edited by Jacques-Alain Miller, translated by A. R. Price, Polity Press, 2016.

 Marder, Michael.
 Plant-Thinking: A Philosophy of Vegetal Life.
 Columbia UP, 2013.

 Mbembe, Achille.
 Necropolitics.
-Translated by Steven Corcoran.
-Duke UP, 2019.
+Translated by Steven Corcoran, Duke UP, 2019.

 Mentz, Steve.
 “Philogiston.”
-Elemental Ecocriticism: Thinking with Earth, Air, Water, and Fire, edited by Jeffrey Jerome Cohen and Lowell Duckert.
-U of Minneapolis P, 2015, pp. 55-76.
+Elemental Ecocriticism: Thinking with Earth, Air, Water, and Fire, edited by Jeffrey Jerome Cohen and Lowell Duckert, U of Minneapolis P, 2015, pp. 55–76.

 Nealon, Christopher.
 “Infinity for Marxists.”
-Mediations: Journal of the Marxist Literary Group, vol. 28, no. 2, 2015. http://www.mediationsjournal.org/articles/infinity-for-marxists.
-Accessed 2 Jan 2020.
+Mediations: Journal of the Marxist Literary Group, vol. 28, no. 2, 2015, pp. 47–63.

 Poovey, Mary.
 The Proper Lady and the Woman Writer.
 U of Chicago P, 1984.